rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 ⭐ [**Parasol Particles**](https://www.nexusmods.com/morrowind/mods/47755?tab=description) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
  Adds falling spores particle effects to the iconic emperor parasol mushrooms.

+* On MO2 installation, check the following options in the BAIN installer:
+  * [x] 00 Core

 ⭐ [**Unto Dust**](https://www.nexusmods.com/morrowind/mods/48435) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
 Adds floating dust to areas where dead are entombed similar to what is seen in Skyrim barrows.